 Contact Lens Specialist/Cumberland: Arlene Gotay, OD

 Dr. Gotay graduated from the School of Optometry in Puerto Rico in 1988 and began a private practice specializing in the fitting of contact lenses.
 She expanded her skill with contacts while employed with a Corneal Surgeon in Florida from 1992-2006.
-Dr. Gotay is proficient in the fitting of contact lenses for keratoconus, color deficiency, post surgical patients, and cosmetics as well as routine contact lens fitting.
-She has expertise in fitting single vision and multifocal/bifocal lenses.
+Dr. Gotay is skilled in the fitting of specialty contact lenses for corneal conditions such as keratoconus, post-surgery, post-injury, and cosmetics as well as routine contact lens fitting.
+She has expertise in fitting scleral lenses, as well as single vision and multifocal/bifocal lenses.
 Dr. Gotay is available Monday through Friday by appointment.

 Katie has training and certification in contact lens fitting and management, and ensures excellent care for every patient, from new first-time contact lens users to those requiring solutions for diseases as well as other specialty cases.
 She has expertise in new contact lens designs including bifocal contacts, sports, and recreation lens use.
 She fits lenses for keratoconus, as well as corneal disease and post-transplant patients.
 Katie is also experienced in fitting infants who have had cataract surgery and is available Monday through Friday by appointment.

 Marietta Office Contact Lens: 355 Tower Rd, Suite 100 Marietta, GA 30060 770-427-7315